dsherret/dax/docs/index.md

 });
 ```

 Callers that need to distinguish an abort from a user ctrl+c can check `signal.aborted` after the call.
-The non-`maybe*` variants instead reject the returned promise with `signal.reason`, so an abort doesn't silently terminate the process — this is what you want with `AbortSignal.timeout()`:
+The non-`maybe*` variants instead reject the returned promise with `signal.reason`:

 ```ts
 try {